From the Spring 1984 issue of Graffitti

 Equipment Reviews:

-Low Budget Motion Control
+Low Budget Motion Controlby Philip Denslow

 Some of the many recent high-tech terms used in animation, such as slit scan, streaking, multipass and gomotion, may sound like arcade games you'd find at your local bowling alley. but actually you've probably experienced them in movies like 2001, Superman, Star Wars, Dragonslayer, as well as various TV commercials.
 Motion control is the phrase used to describe these techniques as a group; it usually means animation and special effects created with equipment controlled by a computer.
 The computer allows a degree of precision, repeatability and convenience not normally available.
-(Some will claim that most of these images could be shot on normal, human-controlled animation equipment; they are probably right, though the human operator would be eligible for a sanitarium afterwards and I wouldn't want to be the one asking for a reshoot.)
+(Some will claim that most of these images could be shot on normal, human-controlled animation equipment; they are probably right, though the human operator would be eligible for a sanitarium afterwards and I wouldn't want to be the one asking for a reshoot.)Although motion control has been around for a while, only recently has the technology become available in a price range that seems reasonable to those not willing to work for the bank for a few years.
+Previously, a fully-featured computerized animation camera stand could cost as much as $200,000.

 Motion control can now be yours for under $20,000.
 This price can be thought of as 260 hours of shooting time at a camera typically charging $75 an hour (and up) for this type of work.
 If the camera service shoots 10 seconds of film per hour, this would produce about 40 minutes of film.
 These techniques require a lot of testing and reshooting, so the final product may only be 20 minutes.
 Thus owning your own equipment could pay for itself in a relatively short time.
 The ability to more freely experi ment would be an added benefit.